Best Spring Flowering Bulbs For Cold Climates

 Award-winning Tulip 'Don Quichotte' presents an impressive and attractive sight in the garden with its vibrant deep rose flowers and purple sheen.
 Blooming in mid-late spring, this Triumph Tulip has a propensity for repeat performances year after year.
 'Don Quichotte' also enjoys a sturdy, long stem that will withstand wind and rain.
 Excellent as cut flowers!
 Grows up to 18-20 inches tall (45-50 cm)

-A colorful focal point in the early-mid spring garden, Tulip 'Orange Emperor' is a glowing orange tulip, with large, wide petals, a pale buttercup yellow base and black anthers.
+Handsomely blossoming in early to mid-spring, award-winning Tulip 'Orange Emperor' is a glowing orange tulip, with large, wide petals, a pale buttercup yellow base, and black anthers.
+Ravishing!
 Enjoying a sturdy stem, it will withstand strong winds and float gracefully above its elegant sword-like foliage.

 For eye-catching spring color, award-winning Tulip 'Parade' is terrific with its enormous scarlet flowers with delicate yellow edges and a black heart.
 Long-lasting, these lovely blooms, up to 6 in. wide (15 cm), will enliven your garden in mid-late spring.
 A favorite member of the Darwin Hybrid Group, it also enjoys a sturdy, long stem that will withstand wind and rain!
 Grows up to 20-22 inches tall (50-55 cm)